 The VegeMark vegan certification for foods, menus and general products is another major part of the work at VegeProject Japan, and example products were on display – such as the penne pasta available at select Seven Eleven convenience stores, and the recently certified Tanabikiseimen vegan udon for babies.

-The positive responses around veganism from those we spoke with on the day give us confidence that many will endeavour to learn more about veganism and follow a more vegan lifestyle.
+The positive responses from those we spoke with on the day give us confidence that many will endeavor to learn more about vegan lifestyles.
 We look forward to opportunities for further vegan outreach with members of the public, and perhaps see you at the next Taito Local Activities Messe in 2021!

 Many thanks to the Taito Volunteer & Local Activities Support Center for organising this event!
 We appreciate the hard work of all the participating staff and organisations.